theodi/banjaxer/README.md

 end
 ```

-In the spec, we set up a _new_ instance of our class, which is a _Thor_, then we call its `#version` method and inspect whatever lands on STDOUT.
+In the spec, we set up a instance of our class, which is a _Thor_, then we call its `#version` method and inspect whatever lands on STDOUT.

 There is a certain amount of sleight-of-hand going on in this: note that our argument to the _output_ matcher is a regex, even though we really want to match a string.
 That's because the actual output string will have a `"\n"` on the end of it, so we'd have to match that explicitly.